pottekkat/personal-website/content/posts/non-code-contributions-to-open-source.md

 Even if the project is valuable, people would not be able to use it without proper documentation.
 Contributing to documentation can therefore be impactful.

-Tip: When you first test out a project, go through the existing documentation and see if you can clearly understand and use the project without any issues.
+> **Tip**: When you first test out a project, go through the existing documentation and see if you can clearly understand and use the project without any issues.

 Chances are you will find areas to improve.
 You can then open issues for it and fix them.